This Route is Operated by:

 The flight time for this route ranges from around 1 hour 35 to 1 hour 55 minutes.
 Direct easyJet flights generally make the journey in around 1 hour 45 minutes.
 Indirect flights can, of course, take much longer, but the quickest one-stop journeys can take as little as 3 hours 15 minutes, and generally require a changeover in Switzerland.

 Travelers can expect around 40 direct flights per day during summer, generally falling slightly in winter.
-EasyJet provide up to 3 daily direct flights to El Prat from Charles de Gaulle.
+EasyJet provides up to 3 daily direct flights to El Prat from Charles de Gaulle.
 In the summer, upwards of 50 indirect flights under 5 hours are usually available.
 Even during quiet Winter periods, travelers can expect around 30 indirect options.

 Departure airports: Paris: The two main departure airports for this route are Charles de Gaulle Airport, France’s busiest, and Orly Airport.
 They are both connected to the center of Paris via the RER B regional train line, which is accessible at Charles de Gaulle at terminals 1 and 2, and at Orly via a shuttle service to ‘Anthony’ station.
 There are also a range of bus services to the city center, and, from Orly, a tram service.
 The number 7 line can take passengers northwards, from where they can join the central Paris metro system.
 Both airports offer a range of facilities, from cell phone charging booths to lounges, duty-free shopping and restaurant options.